 Growing up as a gay boy in a small catholic village in Austria limited my possibilities of exploring my sexuality.
 When I hit puberty, the internet became mainstream, and I found a way to safely and abundantly explore my sexuality.
 Ten years later, I have fed my brain with thousands of hours of hardcore porn, not only shaping my expectation of sex and thus setting me up to be disappointed time after time but also desensitizing my brain in the process.
 Here I was in my mid-20s, not being able to have an intimate and satisfying sexual experience with a real-life partner.

 I guess you can imagine how I felt after getting to know that all of this is reversible by a process called rebooting.
-It’s an expression coined by the Nofap community and means abstaining from porn for a certain amount of time to reset your brain to default.
+It’s an expression coined by the Nofap community and means abstaining from porn for a certain amount of time to reset your brain.
 All it took was quitting porn for 120 days to have the sex life I always wanted?
 Hallelujah!
-Boy, was I ready to reclaim and turbo-boost my sexuality.
-I wanted to make up for all the lost years.
+Boy, was I ready to reclaim my sexuality.
+Not only that but I was determined to make up for all the lost years.
 I wanted to become a Sex God.

 A New Vision of Sex

 I came up with a definition of what a Sex God is.
-The list contains characteristics such as strength, stamina, strong libido, and multiple orgasms.
-I made a plan and was determined to reach my goal.
+The list contained characteristics such as strength, stamina, strong libido, and multiple orgasms.
 I stopped watching porn and went to the gym to get that Sex God body.
 I got my testosterone levels checked and supplemented accordingly.
 Heck, I even did Kegel exercises daily to get that hard rock erection I was convinced I needed.
 At the end of the 120 days, I was ready to finally have the sex life I always dreamed about.
 And although I noticed some improvements, I was severely disappointed.
 What happened?

 The Greek philosopher Plato and his allegory of the cave helped me to understand that my definition of great sex was based on what I have seen in porn.
 The problem, though, is that mainstream internet porn is far from depicting authentic human sexuality.
 Besides desensitizing my brain and thus affecting my ability to stay aroused, the biggest issue was that porn conditioned me to be a voyeur watching other people having a scripted and exaggerated version of human sexuality.
 Vision is the dominant sense, whereas real-life sex is spontaneous, playful, and immersive, with touch being the most important sense.
 Driven by toxic shame, I chased after an illusion that set me up for disappointment.